micahlee/livecoding/kubernetes/blog-migration/README.md

   - [ ] Deploying Wordpress using Helm

   - [ ] Creating data initialization containers to load-in existing mysql and wordpress data

+  - [ ] Storage management with Rook/Minio/etc.

+  - [ ] Monitoring with Prometheus and Grafana

+  - [ ] Running private container registry in cluster

 ## Unanswered Questions
-  - How to run pods that exceed the declared resources on a node?
+  - How to run pods/Helm charts that exceed the declared resources on a node?
     - For testing larger configurations locally on minikube.